(1) This section applies where a company—

 This is without prejudice to any right of the holder of the shares other than his right to sue the company for damages in respect of its failure.

-(3) The court shall not grant an order for specific performance of the terms of redemption or purchase if the
+(3) The court shall not grant an order for specific performance of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.